Kristina01111000/WordPressTheme/README.md

 		-> one for each of the header tabs
 	-> setup backlog of weekily topics
 	-> check link goes login page, not register page
-	-> check all links, some don't work correctly

 To do: